Spherical cow: Cultural references

 The concept is familiar enough that the phrase is sometimes used as shorthand for the entire issue of proper modeling.
 For example, Consider a Spherical Cow is a 1985 book about problem solving using simplified models.
 A 2015 paper on the systemic errors introduced by simplifying assumptions about spherical symmetries in galactic dark-matter haloes was titled "Milking the spherical cow – on aspherical dynamics in spherical coordinates".

 References to the joke appear even outside the field of scientific modeling.
 "Spherical Cow" was chosen as the code name for the Fedora 18 Linux distribution.
 In the sitcom The Big Bang Theory, a joke is told by Dr. Leonard Hofstadter with the punchline mentioning "spherical chickens in a vacuum", in "The Cooper-Hofstadter Polarization" episode.
 In the space gravity simulator educational video game Universe Sandbox, a spherical cow was added as a user-placeable object in March 2023.

+A 2026 April Fools' Day paper in the American Journal of Physics discusses multipole approximations of the cow's gravitational potential and surface shape, which are useful in analyzing "the spindown of a rotating cow due to the emission of gravitational waves" and the "cow tipping problem" respectively.